adamzvolanek/DevRackDocs/installs/sonarr.md

 ### Settings --> Metadata

 An option to explore, to share meta-data between the *arr family of dockers and JellyFin.
-Select 'Kodi (XBMC) / Emby Metadata':
+Select 'Kodi (XBMC) / Emby Metadata' and check all the boxes.

-- Check 'Enable metadata file creation for this metadata type'
-- Check Movie Metadata
-- Leave 'English' as the Metadata Language
-- Check Movie Images
-- Uncheck 'Radarr will write metadata to movie.nfo...

 ### Settings --> UI